What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: SIMPLE STRUCTURE-BASED DRUG DESIGN

 We note that instead of sampling from a database, one can define a generative model over unlabelled graphs.
-We have not investigated this direction due to substantial variability in the molecular space even with predefined unlabelled graphs.
-Specifically, one can generate at least a thousand distinct and chemically diverse molecules sharing the same unlabelled graph (see Appendix \ref{app:chemical_diversity} for details).
+We have not investigated this due to substantial molecular variability even with predefined unlabelled graphs.
+Specifically, one can generate at least a thousand distinct and chemically diverse molecules sharing the same unlabelled graph (Appendix \ref{app:chemical_diversity}).